ELRabito/ContainerSavesContainerInContainer/README.md

+# ContainerSavesContainerInContainer

 This will fix the issue that containers with containers inside (backpack inside backpack etc) inside containers/vehicles are vanishing on restart.

-Warning: If you install this on a server with existing data in the container and vehicle table,  you need to wipe the tables, otherwise your server will not start!
+**Warning**: Since the data structure changes you need to either clear the current container and vehicle table, or set the to cargo_container field to an empty array [] for each vehicle/container.
+Otherwise your server will not start, so Imho a change best situated for a wipe!

 Before restart and putting the backpack into the vehicle.
 ![20EA98~1](https://github.com/user-attachments/assets/29401967-e8a1-4662-8782-1251f5587c7b)